BestGuide is reader supported and may earn affiliate commission. Learn More.

 Managed Process: Rollover process handles most of the administrative paperwork for 401(k) and IRA transfers.
 High Minimums: Minimum investment of $25,000 (best promotions require $50,000 or more).

 Buyback Guarantee: Buyback program provides a defined exit path for metals holdings.
-Hidden Spreads: Dealer spreads above spot price are standard in the industry but are not disclosed upfront.
+Hidden Spreads: Dealer spreads above the spot price are standard in the industry but are not disclosed upfront.

 Wide Selection: Diverse inventory of IRA-eligible gold, silver, platinum, and palladium products.
 Exclusive Coins: Exclusive coins carry higher premiums than standard bullion with a more limited secondary resale market.